taotaohe/portfolio-website/content/publication/he-spatial-2021/index.md

 ---
-title: Spatiotopic, Retinotopic and Object-centered Reference Frames of Inhibition of Return
+title: Spatial and temporal context jointly modulate the sensory response within ventral visual stream

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - taohe
+- David Richter
 - Zhiguo Wang
+- Floris P. de Lange
 # author_notes:
 # - Equal contribution
 # - Equal contribution

-date: '2015-04-01'
+date: '2021-12-01'
 doi:

 # Schedule page publish date (NOT publication's date).